-Karen Donnellan's transdisciplinary practice is concerned with illustrating that which cannot be physically held.
+Karen Donnellan's multidisciplinary practice is concerned with illustrating that which cannot be physically held.

 She makes objects and installations that, paradoxically, evoke the intangible essence of things.
 While she uses a wide range of media, glass and sound are central to this endeavour.
 Glass captures light; sound captures vibration.
 Both mediums speak the language of the mystical.